rehosting/penguin/docs/portal.md

-# Hypermem
+# Portal

-## What is Hypermem?
+## What is Portal?

-**Hypermem** is a powerful memory introspection and manipulation tool that provides a cooperative, hypercall-based protocol for reading from and writing to guest memory.
-Unlike traditional memory introspection approaches that directly access the physical memory, Hypermem uses a cooperative approach between the guest and hypervisor, providing robust memory access and manipulation capabilities across different architectures and OS versions.
+**Portal** is a powerful memory introspection and manipulation tool that provides a cooperative, hypercall-based protocol for reading from and writing to guest memory.
+Unlike traditional memory introspection approaches that directly access the physical memory, Portal uses a cooperative approach between the guest and hypervisor, providing robust memory access and manipulation capabilities across different architectures and OS versions.

 ## How Hypermem Works